Government Teachers' Training College, Dhaka

 Government Teachers' Training College, Dhaka is a public college for training government teachers in Dhaka, Bangladesh.

 It offers four-year (eight-semester) integrated Bachelor of Education, one-year professional Bachelor of Education (B.Ed) and Master of Education (M.Ed).
 Some teaching-learning related training programs by different projects are run in the college.

-It is situated at the heart of the city in New Market area.
+It is situated at the heart of the city in the New Market area.